FeeiCN/autossh/README.md

 $ autossh 1 10.12.0.123
 ```

-OR Auto Sudo With Bastion
+OR Auto Sudo With Bastion(JumpServer)

 ```
 $ autossh 1 10.11.0.123 sudo